September "Fall Fishing" Forecast • Local Reports • Tackle Tips • Fishing Facts • It's Albie Time

 Local Docks Are producing Fluke-Blowfish-Kingfish and Snappers!!!

-Fluke- fluke fishing has been pretty good in moriches bay but you have to sift through the shorts.
-For those that are in the Great South Bay and don't want to take the hike, the breach is producing some good fluke action.
-Keep in mind Fluke Season closes on October 9th.
+Fluke- Mike Mcewen stoped in with a 5lb Fluke From Moriches. fluke fishing has been pretty good at Moriches Coast Guard Station and through-out Moriches, however have to sift through the shorts.
+For those that are in the Great South Bay and don't want to take the hike, Buoy 32 is producing some good fluke action.
+Keep in mind Fluke Season closes on October 15th.

 In the Great South Bay there has been a surprising run of Weakfish in the last few weeks.
 Drifting and slow jigging a small tubeless single hook diamond jig tipped with either squid strips or spearing has been very effective with some anglers having success with Gulp as well.

-Blues- Similar to stripers, blues have been fairly quite as well.
-We have heard of a decent pick of 1-5lb fish in both moriches and Shinnecock Inlet on incoming tides but thats about it.
+Blues- Similar to stripers, blues are starting to pick up in action.
+We have heard of a decent pick of fish in both Moriches and Shinecock inlets on incoming tides.
 Tins and popping plugs have been doing the work.

 Porgy- The porgy bite continued to hold strong going into this week.
 Both shorebound anglers and boat fishermen are getting their fill.
 Look for rocky structure or a wrecks.
-Both sand worms and clams work great.
+In the fall, clam works better than sandworms.

 Fish Facts: Ling

-Ling may not be the most attractive fish in the sea but - as a member of the cod family - it can be made to be absolutely delicious!
+Ling or Red Hake may not be the most attractive fish in the sea but - as a member of the cod family - it can be made to be absolutely delicious!
 Caught off local wrecks.
 1/0 Hook and clam bait will "do the trick"

 Fun Fish- Long Island is full of "other" types of fish that are not only fun to catch but fine to eat too.
 Did you ever try Triggerfish?
 A tough critter with even a tougher skin.
 However, once cleaned <Fillet A Triggerfish Video> they are a fine meal.
 Plenty of Blowfish around too. <Fillet A Blowfish Video> Called "chicken of the sea" because they are a tasty treat.
 Easy to catch and (if big enough) a great meal.
 Don't underestimate the tenacity and taste of Sea Robbins. <Fillet A Sea Robbin Video> These scrappy critters are plentiful and tasty too.
 Catch them on bait or lures with a light tackle combo for an exciting time.
 More Fun Fish Facts on the attached PDF sheets: